TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Introduction/Index.rst

 other extensions and/or the TYPO3 version can be defined.
 This makes deployments easier and more fail-safe.
 This feature is called "Dependency Management".
 Most TYPO3 sites require a number of extensions.
-This could be "News", "Powermail" or "RealURL" for example.
+This could be "News" or "Powermail" for example.
 By building a sitepackage extension, which may contain global configuration for these add-ons, the dependencies can be defined.
 When the sitepackage extension is installed in an empty TYPO3 instance, all dependent extensions are downloaded from the `TYPO3